Evaluating Security Properties in the Execution of Quantum Circuits: Experimental Validation

 Firstly, standard quantum algorithms are employed to ensure relevance to practical real-world applications.
 Secondly, custom circuits with uniform structures and distinct gate patterns are employed to probe specific behavioural characteristics of quantum devices that may not be fully captured by standard circuits.
 To this end, our custom circuits incorporate seemingly random elements and regular, algorithmic structures.
 This dual approach enables a more comprehensive evaluation of the methodology across a broader range of quantum computational scenarios.

-Our first custom benchmark circuit, displayed in Figure \ref{fig:benchmark-circuit}, utilizes 15 qubits and it is employed in integrity-resilience experiments.
-The first six qubits are initialized by combining rotations along the X and Y axes of the Bloch sphere through \lstinline|RX| and \lstinline|RY| gates.
+Our first custom benchmark circuit, displayed in Figure~\ref{fig:benchmark-circuit}, utilises 15 qubits and it is employed in integrity-resilience experiments.
+The first six qubits are initialised by combining rotations along the X and Y axes of the Bloch sphere through \lstinline|RX| and \lstinline|RY| gates.
 Each qubit is rotated by a specific angle.

 Subsequently, qubits are linked with \lstinline|CZ| gates by applying a phase flip that depends on the respective control qubits.
 Then, the first four qubits are further processed with \lstinline|RX| and \lstinline|RY| gates.
 Finally, two cut points are added on wires 1 and 3 as a prerequisite for quantum circuit cutting.
 Up to the tenth, the remaining qubits are rotated and phase flipped using the \lstinline|RX|, \lstinline|RY|, and \lstinline|CZ| gates.